alandipert/minirpn/README.markdown

     Prints 9.

-Note that you can 'peek' the stack anywhere in an expression, ie:
+Note that you can 'peek' the top of the stack anywhere in an expression, ie:

     10 2 + .
 2 / .